 - All full-time students must complete a minimum of 8 hours per week of supervised ministry practicums.
 This is typically divided into 2 four-hour practicums.
-Part-time students are required to complete at least 4 hours per week of student ministry practicums. - All students enrolled in the Winter trimester are required to participate in the Mardi Gras Outreach. - All student ministry practicums will be under the direct supervision of a practicum leader, who is responsible for teaching, guiding, and evaluating the student's ministry. - In order for any student to receive credit for their weekly practicum ministry, each student is required read assignments and to hand in a student ministry evaluation form and report (one to two typed pages) to the practicum leader the following week. - Students are required to complete prayer journals as part of their practicum. - Forty hours of practicum are worth 1 credit on a student's transcript.
+Part-time students are required to complete at least 4 hours per week of student ministry practicums. - All student ministry practicums will be under the direct supervision of a practicum leader, who is responsible for teaching, guiding, and evaluating the student's ministry. - In order for any student to receive credit for their weekly practicum ministry, each student is required read assignments and to hand in a student ministry evaluation form and report (one to two typed pages) to the practicum leader the following week. - > Students are required to complete prayer journals as part of their practicum. - Forty hours of practicum are worth 1 credit on a student's transcript.
 To graduate, 16 practicum credits are required the A.A. degree, and 19 practicum credits for the B.A. degree in Biblical Studies. - A student who fails to complete his/her practicums requirements will be dismissed from the program.